be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 #### Configuring Hubot

-Install Hubot per [instruction](https://hubot.github.com/docs/).
+Install Hubot following the [instruction](https://hubot.github.com/docs/).
 By the way, pick a catchy and fun name for your bot instead of "hubot"!
 E.g. in Shuttlerock we have _rodney_.

 Add [deploy.coffee](https://gist.github.com/be9/87727f2f41c8709036e2#file-deploy-coffee)
 to the `scripts` directory.
-This version works well for Slack, if you use other adapters, the script might need minimal changes.
+This version works well for Slack; if you use other adapters, the script might need minimal changes.

-You'll have to edit only one line in the `deploy.coffee` file:
+Then you'll have to edit a single line in the `deploy.coffee` file:

 {% highlight coffee %}
 APPS = ['production', 'staging']